Deep Thinking by Markov Chain of Continuous Thoughts: Our Model

-This section explains how {\ModelName} ``thinks'' and generates solutions to a question during inference.
-It consists of three separate stages: understanding, thinking, and speaking, which provide conditions, transition probabilities, and emission probabilities for the conditional hidden Markov model, as shown in Figure~\ref{figure_framework}.
+This section explains how {\ModelName} ``thinks'' and generates the solution to a question.
+As shown in Figure~\ref{figure_framework}, it consists of three separate layers: understanding, thinking, and speaking, which provide conditions, transition probabilities, and emission probabilities for cHMM.